 For example, Samsung chose to recycle its Galaxy Note 7, a defective phone that contained a battery that could overheat and explode.
 Samsung recalled the device and sent it to an EPA-certified recycling facility.
 The defective battery was removed and the phone’s components were recycled.

 However, if a product contains a harmful or deadly component, such as a toxic substance, the product cannot be recycled.

 When the product is toxic or dangerous in nature, the federal agency charged with overseeing its recall may require the manufacturer to destroy it.
 Sometimes this process may require defective products to be stored and treated before they are destroyed.

 Contact a Defective Product Lawyer in Knoxville

 If you were harmed by a dangerous or defective product, do not hesitate to check its recall status online to find out if you may have a valid claim against the manufacturer.

-At Greg Coleman Law, our Knoxville personal injury attorneys are committed to protecting the rights and safety of consumers and will provide you with a free, no obligation consultation to determine if you have legal options against a negligent manufacturer.
+At Greg Coleman Law, our Tennessee personal injury attorneys are committed to protecting the rights and safety of consumers and will provide you with a free, no obligation consultation to determine if you have legal options against a negligent manufacturer.

 We will investigate your claim and pursue the at-fault party on a contingency fee basis, which means you only have to pay us if we help recover compensation for your claim.